 Skip to Content

-This course will introduce the student to veterinary medicine: the history, marketing systems, economic impact, and legal and current interests.
-Students will learn to identify a variety of species of animals and breeds within those species.
+This course will introduce the student to select topics in veterinary medicine: Students will learn to identify a variety of species of animals and breeds within those species.
 Students will discuss reproductive practices, nutritional impact of feedstuffs, animal husbandry, animal behavior, preventive care and common diseases seen with a wide variety of animal species.
 Finally, students will be introduced to the human-animal bond and the impact of geriatric medicine and euthanasia on the veterinary technician.
+This course is taught in conjunction with a hands-on laboratory.

 Division: Health Sciences